 Native American Rights Fund is the oldest and largest nonprofit legal organization asserting and defending the rights of Indigenous American tribes, organizations, and individuals nationwide.

-Note: These are organizations I’ve given to in the past or give to monthly on a recurring basis.
-I’ll endeavor to update this list whenever possible, but at the time of publishing this post, links and information are accurate to the best of my knowledge.
+Note: I’ll endeavor to update this list whenever possible, but at the time of publishing this post, links and information are accurate to the best of my knowledge.
 Feel free to reach out if you spot an error or have a suggestion.

 Moving to NYC?